mredenti/ModernCMake/slides/episodes/finding_packages.md

 \centering

-As your project grows, you often need to make use of external libraries, programs, and files to add functionality, improve performance, or integrate with other systems.
+As your project grows, you often need to make use of **external libraries** to add functionality or improve the performance of your code.

 \vspace{.5cm}